Tamil diaspora: British, French, and Dutch indentured workers and others

 During this period the British, Dutch, French, Portuguese and Danish colony administrators recruited many local Tamils and took them to their overseas colonies to work as laborers, petty administration officers, and in clerical and military duties.

 In the 19th century, the Tamil region of the Madras Presidency was affected by severe famines, such as the Great Famine of 1876–78, and as such the region was both politically and economically weak.
 The British thus made use of hungry Tamil workers for their plantations all over the world - Malaysia, Singapore, Myanmar, Mauritius, South Africa, Kenya, Tanzania, Fiji and also Sri Lanka (unrelated to Tamils who migrated to Sri Lanka before the 18th century).

 Some of the Tamil groups (especially the Chettiyars, Pillais, Muslims) emigrated as commercial migrants.
 They then dominated the trade and finance in Myanmar, Malaysia, Singapore, Sri Lanka, Mauritius, South Africa, Kenya, Tanzania and other places.
 The first Indian to own a merchant ship during the British times comes from this group.

 These Tamilians integrated and assimilated well with their adopted countries, and became well integrated into local populations in Mauritius, South Africa, Guyana, and Fiji.
 On the other hand, Karnataka Tamils of Karnataka, Indian Tamils of Sri Lanka of Sri Lanka, and Tamil Malaysians of Malaysia were evolved into distinct communities of their own with unique multilingual sub-culture and identity.

 Many also left to work in the possessions of the French Empire via its holdings in Pondichéry in Réunion and the French Caribbean islands of Martinique and Guadeloupe (see Malabars).
-A small group was hired by the Dutch colonial government in the Dutch East Indies (present-day Indonesia) to work in Sumatra (namely in Medan).
-Roughly about 40,000 (est.) descendants of these immigrants are still found in Medan.
+A large mass of coolies and merchants was hired by the Dutch colonial government in the Dutch East Indies (present-day Indonesia) to work in East Sumatra and Batavia (now Jakarta) via Nagapattinam and Pulicat ports.
+Roughly about 80,000 to 100,000 (est.) descendants of these immigrants are still exist in Medan, North Sumatra and Jakarta.

 Many independent Tamil merchant guilds, such as the Nagarathar, also left for these areas in an age-old tradition of their ancestors who had traded in these areas for the last 2,000 years.
 Britain also hired many Sri Lankan Tamils as clerical and other white-collar workers, especially in Malaysia and Singapore.
 All these different streams have combined to create vibrant Tamil communities in these countries.

 Also, many Tamils from India and Sri Lanka migrated to the Crown colony of Singapore and British Malaya as laborers, army clerks and merchants.